deltacasttv/video-viewer/README.md

 Video monitoring module that manages to create a window with OpenGL context that displays incoming video data.

-OS Support: Windows and Linux
+OS Support: Windows and Linux.

+See https://www.deltacast.tv for more video products.

 ## How to build